 Our words mean to our students.
 Our words, sometimes matter more than of their parent’s.

-There was one time when I told the student that she should go back after she delivered her baby and she was with her mother when she asked me to sign the paper.
+There was one time when I told the student that she should come back after she delivered her baby and she was with her mother when she asked me to sign the paper.
 Her mother was teary-eyed, then.

 I can sense the pain.
 She just thanked me and hold my hand very tight.